 Yet another castle that can trace its links back to the Norman Conquest of 1066 is Guildford Castle.

-Due to a lack of records, it is not clear exactly when or by who the castle was built, but it was almost certainly shortly after the Norman Conquest.
-We know that William the Conqueror built castles at strategic points all over England.
+Due to a lack of records, it is not clear exactly when or by who the castle was built, but historians are pretty sure it was shortly after the Norman Conquest.
+That’s because we know that William the Conqueror built castles at strategic points all over England.

-Guildford was one of these as it was a convenient stop between the capital and the south east coast.
+Guildford was one of these, chosen as it was a convenient stop between the capital and the southeast coast.

 Later, it served as the county prison for Sussex and Surrey, and was also a residence for some time.

 How to get to Guildford Castle: There are frequent trains from London Waterloo to Guildford.
-The castle is walking distance from the station.
+The castle is within walking distance of the station.

 For a castle that’s steeped in over 1000 years of history, take a trip to Oxford Castle and Prison and delve deeper into the dark history of this charming British city.

-This really is one of the quirkiest castles near London.
+This really is one of the quirkiest castles you can find near London.
 Feeling brave?
 You can even take part in a murder mystery evening here (it’s said to be pretty haunted!) or get involved in an escape room to test your wits.

-Adult tickets cost £14.45 and kids get in for less than a tenner, though it’ll cost you extra if you want to get involved in any of the activities – there’s also a great cafe serving up delicious treats in the castle courtyard that I highly recommend.
+Adult tickets cost £15.50 and kids get in for less than a tenner, though it’ll cost you extra if you want to get involved in any of the activities – there’s also a great cafe serving up delicious treats in the castle courtyard that we highly recommend.

 You’ve got the historical bit: the 1100 years of history, the pretty grounds, and the falconry shows.
 But you’ve also got heaps of fun activities to get involved with – the Horrible Histories maze and the iconic Warwick Dungeons are particular highlights.

-If you can, I highly recommend going to their Halloween event held throughout October – it’s got all the creepiness of an old castle with the added fun of a live seance and the spooky House of Wax.
+If you can, we highly recommend going to their Halloween events held throughout October – it’s got all the creepiness of an old castle with the added fun of a live seance and the spooky House of Wax.

-Book online for big savings on entry – adult tickets start at just £20 for a day of fun.
+Book online for big savings on entry – adult tickets start at £21 but you’ll have to pay more for extra activities.

 How to get to Warwick Castle: It might seem far, but in under two hours you can take a train from London Marylebone to Warwick.
-From there, it’s less than a ten minute walk through the pretty town centre to the castle – you won’t miss it!
+From there, it’s less than a ten-minute walk through the pretty town centre to the castle – you can’t miss it!

-Head to Wallingford and you’ll find the remains of a stunning castle overlooking the Thames.
+Head to Wallingford and you’ll find the remains of a stunning castle overlooking the early reaches of the Thames.

-This Oxfordshire castle dates back to the Medieval ages, and although lots of the stonework is now in ruins, it really is a gorgeous spot surrounded by flowers and greenery.
+This Oxfordshire castle dates back to the Mediaeval ages, and although lots of the stonework is now in ruins, it really is a gorgeous spot surrounded by flowers and greenery.

 The best part?
 Wallingford Castle and its pretty gardens are free to visit, so pack a picnic and head over for a day of exploration.